-But as well as the country-specific work, we need to engage in the wider debate on sexual and reproductive rights, including the issues of abortion and contraception.
+But as well as the country-specific work, we need to engage in the wider debate on sexual and reproductive rights and specifically the issues of abortion and contraception.
 "Winning" sexual and reproductive rights is not just about getting laws won or defeated, but a constant struggle to win hearts and minds.
-Amnesty's emphasis on international human rights law and a rights-based approach is a new and welcomed voice in this debate.
+Amnesty's emphasis on international human rights law and principles is a new and welcomed voice in this debate which helps take the heat and emotion out of this highly politicised and contested space.
+This also demonstrates why we need to be so careful about language and tone.